MainulDip/iOS-study/101-uikit-storyborad-1.md

 ### Any || AnyObject || NSObject:
 - Any : Anything Class of Struct
-- AnyObject : Anything that is a object of any class (not struct)
+- AnyObject : Anything that is a object of any class (not struct).......
 - NSObject : Anything that is an object of Apple's Foundation Library
 ```swift
 let mixedList: [Any] = ["Sth", 7, 7.4] // String, Int & Float on same list by casting to Any